ideadevice/ansible-ahv-provider-plugin/README.md

 # ansible-ahv-provider-plugin
-Ansible plugins to interact with AHV APIs
+Ansible plugin to integrate with Nutanix Enterprise Cloud

 # Building and installing the collection locally
 ```